wang-xinyu/tensorrtx/yolov3-spp/README.md

 # yolov3-spp

-The Pytorch implementation is [ultralytics/yolov3](https://github.com/ultralytics/yolov3)
+The Pytorch implementation is [ultralytics/yolov3](https://github.com/ultralytics/yolov3).
+It provides two trained weights of yolov3-spp, `yolov3-spp.pt` and `yolov3-spp-ultralytics.pt`(originally named `ultralytics68.pt`).

 Following tricks are used in this yolov3-spp: